thusoy/salt-states/salt/openssh-server/README.md

 Installs and configures openssh-server.

 By default only allows users in the 'ssh' group access, you can disable this by setting `allow_groups: []`.
-You can also whitelist specific users by setting `allow_users`.
+You can also allow specific users by setting `allow_users`.

 Denies root logins and only allows pubkey auth.
 Might enable allowing passwords if combined with 2FA/U2F in the future if desired.